schulle4u/yellow-extensions-schulle4u/podcast/README.md

 The podcast feed is available on your website as `http://website/podcast/` and `http://website/podcast/page:podcast.xml`.
 It's a feed for the entire website, only visible pages are included.
 To make a blog podcast feed open file `system/extensions/yellow-system.ini` and change `PodcastFilterLayout: blog`.
 It is also possible to filter podcasts by tag or author, use an URL like `http://website/podcast/tag:series1/page:podcast.xml` You can add a link to the podcast somewhere on your website.

+Per podcast episode a `Mediafile` setting is mandatory.
+All other settings are optional, but are required for a proper iTunes directory listing.

 ## Examples

-Define some general metadata for your podcast in `content/podcast/page.md`.
+Define some general settings for your podcast in file `content/podcast/page.md`:

 ```
 ---